leohearts/LocationReportEnablerXposed/README.md

 LocationReportEnablerXposed
 =====================

-A simple android app to enable Google Location Report, Google Now, Google Personal Safety (Emergency sharing), Google maps (photos/reviews) and related functions in China.
+A simple android app to enable Google Location Report, Google Now, Google Personal Safety (Emergency sharing), Google maps (photos/reviews) and related functions in restricted areas .

 This module simply hooks `TelephonyManager` so in theory you can also try it on other apps.